nimblewomble: An R package for Bayesian Wombling with nimble: General Package Overview

-The {\bf nimblewomble} package is available for download on the Comprehensive R Archive Network (CRAN) at \url{https://cran.rstudio.com/web/packages/nimblewomble/}.
+The \CRANpkg{nimblewomble} package is available for download on the Comprehensive R Archive Network (CRAN).
 It contains functions that are required to perform wombling.
 These functions are described in \Cref{tab:package_main_functions}.
-Broadly, they can be classified into four categories: covariance kernels, model fitting, inference on rates of change and line integrals and graphical displays.
+The main functions can broadly be classified into four categories: covariance kernels, model fitting, inference on rates of change and line integrals and graphical displays.
 All functions, with the exception of plotting, are scripted as \texttt{nimbleFunction}s with wrapper functions that are callable through {\bf R}.
 This enables fast execution using their compiled \texttt{C++} counterparts.
-We generate spatial graphics using {\bf ggplot2} \cite[][]{wickham2011ggplot2} and {\bf MBA} \cite[][]{MBA}.
-Other helper functions within the package serve specific computational purposes, for example, the incomplete Gamma integral is computed by \texttt{gamma\_int}.
-They are primarily for internal use and hence, not included in the table.
-In the following sections we describe the methodological details briefly and provide an overview of the functions within {\bf nimblewomble} with worked out examples to demonstrate the workflow using a spatial transcriptomics dataset.
+We generate spatial graphics using \CRANpkg{ggplot2} \cite[][]{wickham2011ggplot2} and \CRANpkg{MBA} \cite[][]{MBA}.
+Other internal helper functions within the package serve specific computational purposes, for example, the incomplete Gamma integral is computed by \texttt{gamma\_int}.
+They are primarily for internal use and are described under the internal type (row subsections) within \Cref{tab:package_main_functions}.